dvdvideo1234/TrackAssemblyTool/readme.md

 Q: I want to use custom maximum limit tweaks for my server.
 Could you recommend appropriate cvars ?
 A: Here is the list of the maximum value tweaks ( prefixed with "trackassembly_" of course ):
-   "maxmass"   - Controls the mass upper limit of the piece spawned ( the lower bound is "1" ) "maxlinear" - Controls the maximum offset that can be allied by next x,y,z linear offsets "maxforce"  - Controls the force limit upper border on the welds made between pieces "maxactrad" - Controls the vastness of the active point search area "maxstcnt"  - Controls the maximum pieces that can be spawned in stacking mode
+   "maxmass"   - Controls the mass upper limit of the piece spawned ( the lower bound is "1" ) "maxlinear" - Controls the maximum offset that can be applied by next x,y,z linear offsets "maxforce"  - Controls the force limit upper border on the welds made between pieces "maxactrad" - Controls the vastness of the active point search area "maxstcnt"  - Controls the maximum pieces that can be spawned in stacking mode